Is Your Car Or Motorbike Still Around?

 If your car is still on the road (or in a garage or barn somewhere) then the RegArchive Car Report gives you probably the best chance possible of finding out if it is still registered, whether there are any photographs of it, and provides mechanisms to help you to get in touch with the current owner.
 We check DVLA databases, trawl through over 540 newspaper archives, perform further research in our own archive as well as other searches.
 We'll also establish if the vehicle has been scrapped, stolen, written off, exported or had a colour change.
 You'll receive a comprehensive report based on what we find - have a look at a sample report, and if you have any questions before you buy your report, please get in touch with us.

-Let us know a few details about the vehicle - the price for the report is only £29.90 £17.00 and is usually delivered within three business days (and often sooner).
+Let us know a few details about the vehicle - the price for the report is only £29.90 £17.00 and is usually delivered within seven days.
 The service is suitable for cars and motorbikes of any age - whether from the last century or this one.
 The report often makes an interesting gift for someone who would like to know what has happened to an old vehicle from when they were young.
 It can provide peace of mind whether the vehicle is still around or has been scrapped.

 What Customers Have Said